stackbit/jamstackthemes/content/theme/commercejs-vuejs-boilerplate.md

 archetype:
   - Ecommerce
 description: >-
-  Commerce.js boilerplate, built with Vue.js, for fast eCommerce development and design.
+  Commerce.js boilerplate built with Vue.js, for fast eCommerce development and design.
 github_branch: master
 stale: false
 ---

-Commerce.js boilerplate, built with Vue.js, for fast eCommerce development and design.
+Commerce.js boilerplate built with Vue.js, for fast eCommerce development and design.

-This boilerplate was developed to help developers build quick eCommerce sites in the Commerce.js ecosystem.
-Included is a complete, unstyled, product listing, cart, and checkout workflow to aid in fast and easy development using the Vue.js framework.
+This boilerplate helps developers quickly build eCommerce sites in the Commerce.js ecosystem.
+Included in this theme are unstyled; product listing views, a cart, and checkout workflow to aid in fast and easy development using the Vue.js framework.

 _Note: You will need to sign up for a Chec account at commercejs.com which includes the API access.
 Please follow the guide in the github repo to configure your inital setup._